Uche-Precious-Onyia/Motor-Vehicle-Theft/README.md

 Stolen vehicle data from the New Zealand police department's vehicle of interest database containing 6 months of data was collected to be used for analysis where the results will inform **evidence-based strategies for vehicle theft prevention, resource allocation for law enforcement, improved monitoring of high-risk locations, vehicle types,** and **time patterns associated with theft incidents.**

 My name is Uche Precious Onyia, the data analyst responsible for conducting this analysis and translating the findings into actionable insights.

+### Data Source
+Three datasets were provided for this project-